-As leaders in environmental and sustainability related research and postgraduate teaching in the UK, and with a wide range of disciplines devoted to researching an array of environmental problems, we offer MSc taught courses as part of a modular programme.
+As leaders in environmental and sustainability related research and postgraduate teaching in the UK, and with a wide range of disciplines devoted to researching an array of environmental problems, we offer postgraduate taught courses as part of a modular course.

-Applications are now open for October 2018, so if this sounds like something you might be interested in, please visit one of our course pages below to apply.
+Applications are now open, so if this sounds like something you might be interested in, please visit one of our course pages below to apply.

 The MSc lifecycle

-A graphic representation of the MSc programmes offered by CES and the experiences we offer full time and part-time students.
+A graphic representation of the masters courses offered by us and the experiences we offer for full time and part-time students.

-Take a look at our MSc animation video which explains the MSc journey.
+Take a look at our MSc animation video which explains the masters journey.

-Our Masters programmes challenge students to think systematically and creatively, and act pragmatically.
+Our masters courses challenge students to think systematically and creatively, and act pragmatically.
 They are, by design, multidisciplinary, involving the application of a wide range of engineering, natural and social sciences to problems of resource use and environmental management.

 Further masters information

-The programmes are taught through a series of intensive, week-long modules and a dissertation, with the option of a placement in industry or the public sector.
-The modular structure means the course can be followed full time or part time, and is thus highly suited to those in work.
-Students gain enormously from sharing the wealth of experience existing amongst their peers.
-As well as the MSc degrees, most modules are available to be taken singly as part of continuing professional development or can contribute to a Postgraduate Certificate or Postgraduate Diploma.
+Our students gain enormously from sharing the wealth of experience existing amongst their peers.
+As well as the master degrees, most modules are available to be taken singly as part of continuing professional development or can contribute to a Postgraduate Certificate or Postgraduate Diploma.